 - Altitude adjuster

 The sauté setting is popular.
-It allows you to use the Instant Pot the same way you use an electric skillet, Weinstein says.
-That saves you the hassle of sautéing in one pan and then transferring your food to another pot for slow cooking.
+Instead of sautéing in one pan and transferring your food to another pot, you can use the Instant Pot the same way you use an electric skillet, Weinstein says.

 If you want to make delicate vegetables or cream-based soups, you might want a pot with a low-pressure option.
-If you’ll do canning, you want a pot with that capability.
-And if Bluetooth connectivity and high-end electronics are important to you, you can choose from models with those features.
+Likewise, if you’ll do canning, you want a pot with that capability.
+And if Bluetooth connectivity and high-end electronics are a must, you can choose more advanced models that sport those features.

 The Instant Pot line includes a range of models — Lux, Duo, Viva, Ultra, Smart Wifi, and Max.
-Moving up adds more bells and whistles.
-You’ll need to decide what features you need (will you really ever make yogurt?) to see which model is the right fit for you.
+With over 10 options to choose from, you’ll need to determine what features you want to know which model is the right fit for you.

 Another consideration?
 If you plan to leave your Instant Pot out on your countertop, you might want to factor in the different colors and designs you can choose with different models.